pbertoni89/mistery-assignments/README.md

-# mistery-assignments
+This are some obfuscated code exercises I use during interviews.
-These are some obfuscated code samples I often use during interviews.
+This file is a work in progress!